henrik42/solo/README.md

 So after running `lein make-doc` you will usually commit the generated files into your git repo.

+__TBD:__ create documentation for clojure and clojurescript in one run into the same output files.

 __Building solo-module.jar__

 Now we have to build the JAR, that contains _Solo's_ core logic and